mbadwa/DevOps-Projects/vprofile-project-aws-refactoring/Refactoring with AWS.md

    - Protocol: SSH to allow traffic to Tomcat server for troubleshooting using a specific IP.

 3. Vprofile Backend Services Security Group - **vprofile-backend-SG**
-   - Port: 3306 add source as **vprofile-app-SG** to allow Tomcat traffic into MySQL DB
-   - Port: 5672 add source as **vprofile-app-SG** to allow Tomcat traffic into RabbitMQ
-   - Port: 11211 add source as **vprofile-app-SG** to allow Tomcat traffic into Memcache
-   - Port: 22 to all backend services for troubleshooting using a specific IP.
    - All traffic on all ports with a source of **vprofile-backend-SG** to allow intercommunication among all services within the backend.

 ### EC2 VM instances setup